microsoft/WhatTheHack/CONTRIBUTING.md

 The WTH team will review your new hack following the same guidelines as above.
 However, the process will take longer if we need to spend additional cycles going back and forth within Github's PR process.

-## Contributing an Update to an Existing Hack
+## Contribute an Update to an Existing Hack

+add the line her3e about filling out the Issue/Bug form.

 To contribute an update to an existing hack, you should fork the What The Hack repo into your own Github account.
 This is where you will do your work.
 When you have completed the update in your fork, create a pull request to submit your work back to the What The Hack repo for review.